BugMagnifier: TON Transaction Simulator for Revealing Smart Contract Vulnerabilities: Smart Contract Vulnerability Examples

-The test contract implements a deposit pool mechanism centered around two core state variables: a 64-bit integer representing the accumulated balance (\texttt{balance}) and a slice storing the owner's address (\texttt{owner\_address}).
-Upon initial deployment, the contract establishes a zero balance and a null owner address (represented by an empty slice).
-Transaction processing logic is implemented through two primary operations: \texttt{OP\_ENLIST} (value 1) for balance deposits and \texttt{OP\_CLAIM} (value 2) for withdrawals.
-The critical vulnerability emerges from the contract's ownership assignment mechanism, which triggers during the first deposit operation.
-This implementation pattern, while seemingly logical for single-user initialization, creates a fundamental race condition when multiple deposit messages arrive concurrently.
+The core of the system is a main contract that manages a deposit pool using two primary state variables: a 64-bit integer `balance` and a slice \texttt{owner\_address}.
+Upon deployment, the balance is zero and the owner address is empty.
+The contract processes two operations: \texttt{OP\_ENLIST} (value 1) for deposits and \texttt{OP\_CLAIM} (value 2) for withdrawals.
+Each user (e.g., Alice and Bob) operates through a \texttt{UserContract} agent, which stores the main contract's address and forwards deposit requests.

-The following listing presents the complete vulnerable contract implementation with critical sections annotated for clarity: